chloealbright/DevHiveMind/Algorithms & Data Structures/Patterns/Key Base Attributes of  Grokking Algorithm patterns.md

   - Comparing values at two pointers.
   - Fast-slow pointer variations.
   - Very useful when dealing with cyclic Linked Lists or Arrays.
- > [!important]  Used to compare the values at the two pointers instead of all the elements between the pointers.
+ > [!important]  Used to compare the values at the two pointer instead of all the elements between the pointers.
 - **Use Sorting:** Sort the input arrays/lists if necessary before applying the Two Pointer technique.

 >[!note] Two pointer can be applied to two arrays or strings or a combination of a string and a array or used to find numbers in a range just like Sliding window